 1. Speak to a nutritional therapist or nutritionist.

-“A practitioner will look at your health goals and give you a personalised plan.
+“A practitioner will look at your health goals and give you a personalized plan.
 This means your supplements are tailored to you, and you can also skip buying nutrients that you’re better off getting straight from food.”

 2. Get advice from a supplement company.